UzairAli-K253080/PF-Lab03--25K-3080-/README.md

 # About Me

+Hi!
+My name is **_Uzair Ali Khan_**.
-Hi! 👋 I’m Uzair Ali Khan, a Software Engineering student at FAST NUCES.
-I completed my A-Levels in Pre-Engineering from Generations School, and I’m passionate about coding, problem-solving, and learning new technologies.
+I am a Software Engineering student at FAST NUCES and completed my A-Levels in Pre-Engineering from Generations.

-Programming Interests
+## Programming Interests

-Learning the basics of programming and problem-solving
+1. Learning the fundamentals of programming
+2. Problem solving and logical thinking

-Exploring C/C++ as my first programming languages
+3. Exploring C/C++ and object-oriented programming

-Interested in software development and building useful applications

-Excited to grow my skills in algorithms, data structures, and web development in the future
+## Hobbies

+- Reading about new technology and advancements in AI
+- Playing football

+## Goals

+I want to:
+- **_Improve my coding skills through practice_**
+- Work on real-world software projects
+- Become a skilled software engineer